DONNA GEPHART -- Q & A

 Q: What is your writing schedule like?

-A: I usually write while our boys are in school, unless I have a pressing deadline.
+A: I usually write during the day after I've exercised.
 When I'm on deadline, I work nights and weekends, too.
 I spend lots of time thinking because thinking is the most important part of writing.
 I also spend lots of time revising -- taking what I've written and making sure it's clear and interesting.
 Published books aren't written, they're rewritten.
 Many, many, many times.
+I always make time for reading, friends and family, too.

 Q: Do you like to read?

 A: I love to read!
 I spend a lot of time in the library and in bookstores.
 I love visiting independent bookstores.
-I have piles of books all over my house and books on CD in my car.
-Isn't it fun listening to stories, caring about the characters and wondering how it's going to turn out?
-I enjoy reading non-fiction, too, and learning about new and fascinating things.
+I have piles of books all over my house.
+I enjoy reading realistic fiction, essays, non-fiction and poetry.
 What do you enjoy reading?

 Q: Where do you live?